Colored double zeta values and modular forms of general level: Introduction

 \section{Introduction}

 In \cite{GKZ}, Gangl, Kaneko and Zagier gave $\mathbb{Q}$-linear relations among double zeta values of odd indices $\zeta({\rm odd},{\rm odd})$ by using even period polynomials of modular forms for ${\rm SL}(2,\mathbb{Z})$.
 The purpose of this paper is to generalize their result to colored multiple zeta values and even period polynomials of modular forms of level $N$.
 More precisely, Gangl, Kaneko and Zagier's theorem and our main theorem are formulated as identities in the formal double zeta space, which is a lift of the space of double zeta values satisfying the double shuffle relations.
+First, we will explain concrete examples of the Gangl-Kaneko-Zagier's result and our main theorem applied to (colored) double zeta values, and then we will present the precise formulation using the formal double zeta space.